fujiepku/fujiepku.github.io/_pages/about.md

 News
 ======
+**Sept.
+28, 2023**

+I am pleased to announce that I will be joining [Xiamen University](https://www.xmu.edu.cn/) as a junior professor this November.

 **Jul.
 7, 2023**

 My latest work at Temple University is now posted online in [arxiv](https://arxiv.org/abs/2307.08215).
 A pulished version will be announced shortly.